 PLEASE, spread the word – send friends and family to this site or to the WAPF site.
 Let's wake people up to the facts!
 Our bodies naturally crave healthy fats, and the more “they” try to beat this out of us, the more fat and unhealthy we become… Read on for some amazing facts that will surely convince you: eating the way our ancestors did is our ticket to good health.
 (There's more on how I was convinced at the end of this post.)

-First, be sure to also look over my notes from the other talks last Saturday:
+Check out all of my notes on this talk from Sally below, but first, be sure to also look over my notes from the other talks last Saturday:

 - Milk comes from cows, not beans – Karen Lubbers at the Deidre Currie Festival

 - Sally Fallon – Dirty Little Secrets of the Food Industry

 - Autism, ADD, ADHD, constipation, candida, asthma, learning / behavioral problems & depression: Natasha Campbell-McBride: Gut and Psychology Syndrome

 As I go through my notes I see I have many holes, so here's a link to the same information at the Weston A. Price site online: The Oiling of America.
 I'll just hit on a few highlights here, but be sure to go there to learn more about the big picture, and more importantly, to see all the resources listed to back up the following…

 - The American Heart Association was founded for the main purpose of promoting the “prudent diet”: corn oil, margarine instead of butter, cereal, and heaven forbid you have any lard or cream.
 Dr. White (the EEG inventor) on the panel at the AHA disagreed: “See here, I began my practice as a cardiologist in 1921 and never saw an Myocardial Infarction (heart attack) patient until 1928.
 Back then the diet was butter and lard, and we would all benefit to go back to when no one had heard of corn oil.”

 - The “edible oil” industry is very powerful.